 Expiry: You can set an expiry date for the user account.

-Devoid Security: If you tick the checkbox, the created user will be always allowed to login without getting Locked or Dormant.
+Devoid Security: If you tick the checkbox, the created user will always be allowed to log in without getting Locked or Dormant.

 Status: By default, all users are provisioned with Active Status.
 You can disable the user here anytime.